mhgolestan/MatlabPNM/doc/User_Manual.md

-# What is MatlabPNM?
+# User manual of MatlabPNM?

 MatlabPNM is an open-source software developed for flow simulation at micro-scale through porous media using a quasi-static pore-network modelling approach.
+It includes modules for generating various common network topologies, pore and throat geometry models, pore scale physics models, and fluid property estimation.
+It also contains a growing set of algorithms for running various simulations such drainage and Imbibition curves, permeability, and more.
+MatlabPNM is written in Matlab.
 <p align="center">
   <img src="../results/PNM.gif" width="500"/>
 </p>